ai-poet/amadeus-system-new/README_EN.md

 > **Tip**
 >
 > After correctly configuring the TURN server, even in complex network environments (such as symmetric NAT, behind corporate firewalls), the stability of audio and video communication can be guaranteed.

+## 🙏 Acknowledgments

+Thanks to **Steins;Gate 0** for the creative inspiration

+Thanks to all open source projects and contributors

+Thanks to community users for their feedback and suggestions

+*"The universe has a beginning, but no end. — Infinite.
+Stars, too, have their own beginnings, but their own power results in their destruction. — Finite.
+It is those who possess wisdom who are the greatest fools.
+History has shown us this.
+You could say that this is the final warning from God to those who resist."*

+— **Steins;Gate 0**